 - Overcoming Sugar Addiction by Karly Randolph Pitman

-- The 30 Day Lift by Karly Randolph Pitman
+- Emerge: Create a New Habit by Karly Randolph Pitman

 - When Food is Your Mother by Karly Randolph Pitman